pjambet/blog/content/posts/mysql-utf8.md

 lastmod: 2020-06-17T15:07:47-04:00
 tags : [ "dev", "sql", "mysql" ]
 categories : [ "dev" ]
+summary: "The limitation of MySQL's default utf8 encoding and how to use a better one"
 layout: post
 highlight: false
 draft: false